The Dudley Knox Library has "open stacks". This means you can find books yourself.

 Most libraries have computers, for use by library visitors.
 Many libraries in the United States have clearly stated policies about behavior in the library, including whether food or drink is allowed, whether cell phone use is allowed, and which places should be respected as quiet areas.
 Smoking is generally not allowed in library buildings.
 Find out more about our library use policies.

 Library staff at the Circulation Desk can help you get a library card for Dudley Knox Library.
 In addition, in the United States, foreign citizens who are living locally may apply for a library card at local public libraries.
 (You and your family can get library cards at the local Monterey Public Library, Salinas or Pacific Grove Libraries and Monterey County Public libraries, as appropriate.

-This is called the "library catalog."
-You can access it from the Internet, from home or from the library; links are on every library web page.
-Use the catalog to find a specific book or to search for books on a specific subject.
+You can access the search and databases lists from the library's homepage.
+Use the library search to find a specific book or to search for books on a specific subject.

 Most American libraries have "open stacks."
 This means that library visitors can walk to the shelves of books and get the books they want.
 Dudley Knox Library has open stacks.
 The books at our library are organized by call numbers.

 At some libraries, you can borrow books for only two weeks.
 At other libraries, you may borrow books for longer.
 Each library is different.
 You do not have to pay to borrow library books.
 Most libraries charge a fee if you return a book late.
 Dates before which library materials must be returned are marked clearly.
 At Dudley Knox Library, NPS students may borrow books for three months.
 Find out more about our borrowing privileges.